Guest post by Jonathan Gittins, Associate Director at Atelier Ten

 From the survey, we were able to plot luminance levels along the river, assessing the brightness distribution on and around the bridges in order to identify the most appropriate luminance level for each bridge.
 For this project, we wanted to make sure we were using just the right amount of light on the bridges so that they will stand out but not overpower their surroundings.
 Equally, we are acutely aware of the potential harm that spill light can cause and so wanted to ensure light is targeted on the bridges and not into the river or surrounding areas – the right kind of light in the right places.
 In many cases, we found that the bridges were already lit to very high levels and we are lowering these levels without losing visual impact.

 Wes and I also carried out a light spill survey to assess how much direct light from the bridges was currently spilling onto the Thames.
 Hanging out of a boat, (kindly borrowed from the City of London), we whizzed along the river and under bridges with our light meter, some doughnuts and paper cups of tea.
 While we were really able to take in the full beauty and history of the bridges, which have some truly remarkable latticework on their undersides, we were shocked by some of the current levels of light spill.
 Albert, Tower and London Bridges all have very high levels of spill which are significantly over recommended levels.
 Albert Bridge, in particular, throws out more than 20 lux, the kind of light levels you would expect to find on a motorway, not a river.
-Illuminated River’s new lighting will reduce this spill by 75%.
+Illuminated River’s new lighting seeks to reduce this spill by 75%.

 We also discovered that in many areas, a lot of the light spill into the river was coming from street lights and over-lit buildings.
 Illuminated River aims to be a catalyst for wider conversations about improvement to public lighting.
 While the former lighting on the bridges ran all night, from dusk to dawn, we have convinced bridge owners that for our project, our lights should be turned off at 2am, and we hope to be an example to others to do the same.
 There is currently no cohesive lighting strategy for London (the City of London is the only borough with a public lighting strategy), and many commercial buildings on the river are over lit at night, while our great landmarks and monuments disappear into darkness.